polyaxon/polyaxon/site/docs/intro/serving/batch-scoring.md

 ## Overview

-In the previous guide we trained several models, in this section we will demonstrate how to deploy a batch scoring job.
+In the previous guide we trained several models.
+In this section we will demonstrate how to deploy a batch scoring job.
 This type of jobs can be used for batch inference or data processing workloads, it can be used also for running ML models using a variety of frameworks such as: PyTorch, ONNX, scikit-learn, XGBoost, TensorFlow (if not using SavedModels), etc.